Spectro-polarimetric study to constrain accretion-ejection properties of MCG-5-23-16 using IXPE and NuSTAR observations: Data Analysis and Results

 The left panel of Fig. \ref{fig:PolGeo} shows the variation of PD with the radial distance of the corona.
 The red circles are the PD values estimated using the model fitted $h_{\rm shk}$ and $X_s$ parameters for a given $i=33^\circ$, which is the average of disk inclination angles estimated from the upper limit of the observed PD values reported in \cite{TagliacozzoEtal2023MNRAS.525.4735T}.
 For a corona of $<35$ r$_s$, the PD was nearly constant and it decreased when the corona size increased.
 A similar profile has been observed (middle panel of Fig. \ref{fig:PolGeo}) for the height of the corona, which is quite expected as a bigger corona indicates a hotter electron cloud and more puffed up in the vertical direction.
 Our estimated PD variation with corona geometry is in accord with the simulation results performed by \cite{SchnittmanKrolik2010ApJ...712..908S} for a spherical geometry of the corona.
 The right panel of Fig. \ref{fig:PolGeo} shows the PD variation with estimated spectral flux, which shows a negative correlation as well.
+The variations of PD values estimated for $i=45^\circ$ with the corona properties and model flux are shown by green triangles in all three panels of Fig. \ref{fig:PolGeo}.
+For the estimation, we used the corona geometry obtained from \jetcaf\,model fits.
+The estimated PD values are higher by nearly a factor of two than the observed and \jetcaf\,model estimations.
+A more spherical corona might be required for the same disk inclination to get a lower value of PD which can match with observations.